1937–38 AS Ambrosiana-Inter season: Summary

-The club started Serie A with a surprising 3–3 at Lucca, l'Ambrosiana, managed by Armando Castellazzi, reached the top of the table on ninth round, defeating Juventus.
-On round 15, the squad won the symbolic campione d'inverno with 4 points over Bologna.
-The second part of the season is opened with a massive score against Lucchese; on round 22 Juventus grabbed the club, then Inter retake the advantage by 2 points next Sunday.
-The team took the distance of 3 points on round 26, after the match against Liguria.
-Following the result of Inter, Juventus lost its game against Trieste and not won the game of Liguria.
-So, Ambrosiana remained over top in the last round with 39 points, followed by Juventus with 38 and Bologna.
-The squad clinched the title on final round, winning the match of Bari.
+The club started Serie A with a surprising 3–3 draw at Lucca.
+In the ninth round, l'Ambrosiana, managed by Armando Castellazzi, reached the top of the table by defeating Juventus.
+In the 15th round, the squad won the symbolic campione d'inverno by 4 points over Bologna.
+The second part of the season opened with a massive high scoring win against Lucchese; however in round 22 Juventus managed to overtake the club.
+Inter fought back to retake the advantage by 2 points the following Sunday.
+Then Inter managed to widen the gap to 3 points in round 26, after their match against Liguria.
+Following Inter's draw against Liguria, Juventus lost its own game against Trieste and then failed to beat Liguria themselves.
+All of which meant, Ambrosiana remained top going into the last round of games with 39 points, followed by Juventus with 38 and Bologna.
+The squad clinched the title in the final round of games, winning their match against Bari.

-When Ambrosiana beat Bari, Meazza scored five goals in a 9–2 victory.
-The next week he scored a hat-trick against Lucchese.
-Along with fellow Inter players Ferraris II, Ferrari, and Locatelli, Meazza was involved in the Azzurri set-up that wins the 1938 World Cup in Paris.
-Castellazzi with 33 years old became the youngest manager winning the scudetto, a record remained nowadays.
+Ambrosiana beat Bari convincingly with Meazza scoring five goals in the 9–2 victory.
+The next week, he scored a hat-trick against Lucchese.
+Along with his fellow Inter players Ferraris II, Ferrari, and Locatelli, Meazza was involved in the Azzurri set-up that won the 1938 World Cup in Paris.
+At 33 years old, Castellazzi became the youngest manager to ever win the scudetto, a record that still remains to this day.

-A good performance of the club in Coppa Italia, only stopped by Juventus (0-2) in semifinals, champion of the trophy.
-In Mitropa Cup the team advanced to Quarterfinals, defeated by Slavia Prague (0-9; 3–1); infamous record of the worst loss game by a score of 9 goals against.
+That season, the club also put in a strong showing in the Coppa Italia, where they were only stopped by a 2-0 defeat in the semifinals by eventual champions Juventus.
+In Mitropa Cup the team advanced to the Quarterfinals, where they were defeated by Slavia Prague over two legs,(0-9; 3–1).
+The 9 goals defeat still stands as an infamous record of the worst loss in a game.